 In 2017, the U.S. Department of Health and Human Services declared a national public health emergency in response to the opioid crisis, as requested by President Donald Trump.

 This action was taken as the result of 2016 data which reported that opioid overdoses were responsible for more than 42,000 deaths that year.
+(This number has increased dramatically.)
 This number represented the highest number of fatal drug overdoses in a single year in American history.

 An estimated 40 percent of these drug-related deaths involved some type of prescription opioid painkiller.
 The number one offender?
 Fentanyl.
 Approximately 59 percent of all 2016 opioid deaths were caused by this powerful painkiller.